 Our treatment staff believes that women in the early stages of treatment require ongoing access to medical personnel in order to make a safe transition into a life of recovery.
 This also assures that any new or previously unidentified medical complications of anorexia, bulimia, or substance abuse are addressed promptly.
 It also assures that qualified personnel are on hand to immediately evaluate women and girls who experience medical events or changes that may require a temporary transfer for inpatient treatment.

-The Timberline Knolls residential treatment team is led by Dr. Kimberly Dennis, MD, a board certified psychiatrist who specializes in the treatment of eating disorders and addiction.
+The Timberline Knolls residential treatment team is led by our medical director, a board certified psychiatrist who specializes in the treatment of eating disorders and addiction.
 Our industry-leading multidisciplinary medical team includes psychiatrists, internal medicine physicians and nurses with extensive experience in treatment for bulimia, anorexia, substance abuse, trauma and co-occurring disorders.

 Yes.
 Visiting hours are scheduled each week.
-You will work with your treatment team to determine when you are ready to receive visitors, and when it may be clinically beneficial to go off-campus on a pass.
+You will work with your treatment team to determine when you are ready to receive visitors.

 Yes.
 Timberline Knolls employs full-time Christian therapists who have training in biblically-based counseling and the relationship between the Bible and principles of recovery.
 If you seek to deepen your understanding of Christianity and the Bible, we can arrange for work with a pastoral counselor.